 Choose the health content that’s right for you, and get it delivered right in your inbox.

-Australian conservationist and television star Bindi Irwin recently revealed she has suffered "insurmountable pain" from endometriosis for a decade.
+Australian conservationist and television star, Bindi Irwin, revealed she has suffered "insurmountable pain" from endometriosis for a decade.
 In a social media post, Irwin, 24, said she underwent surgery to find relief from the condition.
 She also noted she’s sharing her story now "for other women who need help.”

-She wrote, "A doctor told me it was simply something you deal with as a woman, and I gave up entirely, trying to function through the pain.”
-Along with Bindi Irwin, we’re here with our expert, Jennifer Roller, MD, to let all women know that endometriosis is certainly not something that you should be expected to deal with, and that the condition can be debilitating as in Irwin’s case.
+She wrote, "A doctor told me it was simply something you deal with as a woman and I gave up entirely, trying to function through the pain.”
+Along with Bindi Irwin, we’re here to let all women know that endometriosis is certainly not something that you should be expected to deal with, and that the condition can be debilitating as in Irwin’s case.

 Who Is at Risk for Endometriosis?